graphql/graphql-spec/CONTRIBUTING.md

   As GraphQL is implemented in over a dozen languages under the collaboration of hundreds of individuals, incorporating any change has a high cost.
   Accordingly, proposed changes must meet a very high bar of added value.
-  The burden of proof of value is on the contributor to illustrate this value.
+  The burden of proof is on the contributor to illustrate this value.

 * **Enable new capabilities motivated by real use cases**